by Texas Homesteader ~

 Many bottled products that are labeled lemon juice are just lemon-flavored juice (like apple juice, grape juice or fruit juice).

 I’m sure you’ll get lemon flavor with these products (albeit probably much weaker) but I’m not sure you’ll achieve the thickening you expect when making this pie!
-So it’s best to use actual lemons, or at least actual bottled lemon juice.
+So it’s best to use fresh lemons, or at least actual bottled lemon juice.

 I use a vintage juicer for my citrus juice.
 It is a zero-waste way to get lemon or lime juice.
 Plus, I want that lemon zest too!